theo-armour/agenda/0-agenda.md

-<span style="font-size: 19.5px;">TheoMotto</span>
+# <span style="font-size: 19.5px;">TheoMotto</span>

 ## [Slogan]()

 * +++
 * 2025-05-07 ~ Theo: "Consider the consequences rather than suffering the consequences.
 * 2025-05-09 ~ ??
-If you're going to praise something, tell people why.&nbsp;
+If you're going to praise something, tell people why.
 * 2025-05-11 ~ John Kenneth Galbraith on being open-minded: “Faced with the choice between changing one’s mind and proving that there is no need to do so, almost everyone gets busy on the proof.” ~ Agnes: get refuted instead
-* 2025-05-11 ~ Theo:&nbsp;You can be as judgmental about the past as you want, but you won't change it.Judging your future could make huge differences.&nbsp;
+* 2025-05-11 ~ Theo: You can be as judgmental about the past as you want, but you won't change it.Judging your future could make huge differences/

 ## Today